csatuic/cs361-website/docs/homeworks/homework6.md

 import Link from '@docusaurus/Link';
 import site from '@site/course.json'

-## concurrent elevator controller
+## Concurrent Elevator Controller

 <> <Link to={frontMatter.github_link}>Assignment checkout link</Link>.</>

-An M story highrise has N elevators in a single “elevator bank”, each able to serve every floor of the building.
+An M story high-rise has N elevators in a single “elevator bank”, each able to serve every floor of the building.
 Contrary from most elevator designs, there are no buttons to choose a destination floor inside the elevator.
 Instead, the elevator lobby at each floor has M individual “destination floor” buttons, and passengers choose their destination by pushing the appropriate button.
 Once a button is pushed, a display near the buttons tells the passenger which elevator door to wait by.
 In this assignment, elevators serve only one passenger at a time.

 Your assignment is to create an elevator controller that ensures that all passengers receive service, minimizing the amount of time it takes to serve all of the passengers, and how much CPU time is used to run the controller.